 Applying to college has always been a multi-layered process and the competition is only growing tougher.
 According to the National Center for Education Statistics, enrollment in colleges across America is at an all-time high with 21 million students attending degree-granting institutions in 2010.
 Adding to this growth pattern, the number of students aged 25 and up is also increasing rapidly, with the percentage up by 34% between the years 2000 and 2010.

 With so many more prospective students vying for spots at our nation’s institutions, knowing the process inside-and-out is the best way to get a leg up on the competition.
 Whether you are a high school senior planning for college, a professional looking to further your career or simply want to learn a new skill, applying to college requires careful planning and foresight.
 If you truly want to get noticed by admission counselors, read on and take notes.

 College Application Checklist

 Each institution requires a variety of materials from prospective candidates.
 Depending on your preferences, some colleges require supplemental materials to be sent along with your application.

-Online colleges like Penn Foster, which offers programs like early childhood education associate degrees, have streamlined this complex process into a simple one step online enrollment application.
+Online colleges like Penn Foster, which offers programs like early childhood education associate degrees, have streamlined this complex process into a simple one-step online enrollment application.

-Your first step should be to make yourself aware of all requirements so that you can meet each school’s deadline.
+Your first step should be to make yourself aware of all the requirements so that you can meet each school’s deadline.

 Organize this information by creating a checklist outlining everything you will need for each school and prioritizing items based on due dates.
 This way, you won’t miss anything that is required and will have plenty of time to gather all the necessary documents.